Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 Insurance discounts represent the fastest way to reduce both your premium and down payment.
 In 2026, bundling your auto insurance with home or renters insurance typically saves up to 25% on your auto premium.
 Multi-vehicle discounts offer similar savings when you insure multiple cars on one policy.

-Good student discounts (up to 15% off) reward young drivers maintaining a 3.0 GPA or B average.
+Good student discounts (up to 15–35% off, depending on the carrier) reward young drivers maintaining a B average or better.
 Military discounts apply based on active duty, veteran, or deployment status at many major carriers.
 Professional and affinity discounts may also apply based on your employer or alumni associations.

 Adjust Your Coverage and Deductibles